-Toni Frohoff, Ph.D., is a consultant as well as the founder and Science Director for TerraMar Research and Sonar.
+Toni Frohoff, Ph.D., is a consultant as well as the founder and Science Director for TerraMar Research.
 She is an ethologist and behavioral biologist who has specialized in cetaceans – and more recently, elephants – for over 30 years.
-She has distinctive expertise in both studying and addressing the psychological wellbeing of cetaceans in captivity and in the wild with an emphasis on the impacts of human interaction.
+She has distinctive expertise in both studying and addressing the psychological wellbeing and communication of cetaceans in captivity and in the wild with an emphasis on the impacts of human interaction.
 She is also recognized for her studies on human interaction with sociable groups of cetaceans in the wild – as well as “solitary-sociable” orcas, belugas, and bottlenose dolphins.
 Toni has a doctorate in Behavioral Biology, an M.S. in Wildlife and Fisheries Sciences, and a B.S. in Psychology.
+When she moved to Santa Barbara, she created POD (Protect Our Dolphin Neighbors), a project of Terramar.
 She worked as the Science and Campaign Director for Elephants and Cetaceans with In Defense of Animals for four years.
 Toni continues to consult for a variety of private, government, and nonprofit organizations where her work has contributed to the revision and implementation of management and legislation protecting animals in captivity and in the wild in more than a dozen countries.
 To see some of her media work, click here and to review select publications, click here or visit the ResearchGate link at the bottom of this page.

 Terramar’s mission, to advance interspecies science and advocacy for the benefit of animals and nature, has been largely driven by Toni’s groundbreaking work.
 Having formalized the concept of Interspecies collaborative research (Frohoff and Marino), her work promotes respect for the agency and wellbeing of the animals she studies and learns from.
 She has co-authored two books on cetaceans: Dolphin Mysteries: Unlocking the Secrets of Communication (Yale University Press; 2008, 2010) and Between Species: Celebrating the Dolphin-Human Bond (Sierra Club Books, UC Press; 2003).
 She has written numerous scientific papers and popular articles and has contributed to more than two-dozen books and encyclopedias.